Liberatii/documentation/_sources/reference/supported_oracle_syntax/bulk_collect_into.rst.txt

      ...
    END;

-|

 FETCH BULK COLLECT INTO
 +++++++++++++++++++++++

-To aggregate values from the cursor we create a fetch loop and store each fetched column in ``elem`` field of the corresponding collection variable.
-To aggregate values we're using ``lbr$accum`` function without actual aggregate.
+To aggregate values from the cursor, we create a fetch loop and store each fetched column in ``elem`` field of the corresponding collection variable.
+To aggregate values, we're using ``lbr$accum`` function without actual aggregate.

 .. code-block:: sql
    :linenos: